 But the urban fabric that nurtures and nourishes our culture and that has survived remarkably intact for several centuries cannot be taken for granted.

-The proliferation 15 years ago of incompatible, auto-centric, suburban-style developments shoehorned into our dense urban grid is what gave birth to the Urban Conservancy.
+The proliferation in New Orleans starting around 2000 of incompatible, auto-centric, suburban-style developments shoehorned into our dense urban grid is what gave birth to the Urban Conservancy.
 Today our independent business alliance StayLocal continues to advocate for policies that give our local, independent businesses space to thrive and grow, particularly as New Orleans becomes an increasingly desirable place for deep-pocketed national chain retailers to set up shop.

 The Urban Conservancy’s understanding of land use– “the wise stewardship of our built environment”– has become broader and deeper in the last decade.